According to Allergy UK, a whopping 44% of British adults now suffer from at least one allergy.

 On average, HEPA filters need replacing every 12 months depending on the air purifier and the amount of particulate matter in the air.

-When it comes to electricity costs, most modern air purifiers on the market put energy efficiency as one of their highest priorities since these machines run for long periods.
+When it comes to electricity costs, most modern air purifiers on the market put energy efficiency as one of their highest priorities since these machines are supposed to run for long periods.

-Take a look at the range of designer air ionisers from the Swedish manufacturer LightAir.
-The compact CellFlow Mini 100, for example, is a very energy-efficient air purifier that is suitable for smaller rooms of up to 20 square meters.
-It consumes only 1.5 – 3 watts of power!
+CellFlow Mini 100 from LightAir, for example, is a very energy-efficient electrostatic air purifier that is suitable for small rooms up to 15 square meters.
+It consumes only 1.6 – 3 watts of power, similar to an average smart speaker.

-Once you have gotten the hardest part out of the way, you may want to think about any additional features that you want your air purifier to have.
-These can be air quality indicators in the form of an LED light that gives you real-time updates on the quality of indoor air.
+Once you get the hardest part out of the way, you may want to think about any additional features that you want your air purifier to have.
+These can be air quality indicators in the form of an LED light that gives you real-time updates on the quality of the air inside your house.

-The Meaco Clean CA-HEPA 76x5 WiFi enabled air purifier has a built-in particle sensor which analyses the air in the room and automatically varies the speed of the fan.
-The colour change feature works together with the sensor and the LED light.
-It either changes to red if the air is dirty or light blue when the air in the room is clean.
+Meaco Clean CA-HEPA 76x5 WiFi-enabled air purifier has a built-in particle sensor which analyses the air in the room and automatically varies the speed of a fan.
+There is a colour change feature that works together with the sensor and the LED light.
+The illumination either changes to red when the air is polluted or blue when the air is clean.

 Some other standard features that air purifiers may have are: